intel/QAT_Engine/README.md

    This option needs to be specified if you want to use an engine id other than the default which is now "qatengine" (previously it was "qat").
-This option can be used to set engine id as "qat" for application that still uses older engine id within the application(disabled by default).
+This option can be used to set engine id as "qat" for application that still uses older engine id within the application.
+Additionally, qatengine library name in the OpenSSL engine install dir has to be renamed with the engine_id provided here (disabled by default).

 --disable-multi_thread/--enable-multi_thread
     Disable/Enable an alternative way of managing within userspace the pinned